netbox-community/netbox-operator/multi-cluster-utilities/README.md

 `kubectl config use-context kind-kind`

 Execute RBAC scripts for kubeconfig provider, towards each cluster you created in the previous step.
-- `./create-kubeconfig-secret.sh -c <res-cluster-name>`
+- `./create-kubeconfig-secret.sh -c kind-<res-cluster-name>`

-For each cluster that gets configures as a 'Resource' cluster, a secret is populated in the 'Management' cluster.
+For each cluster that gets configured as a 'Resource' cluster, a secret is populated in the 'Management' cluster.
-Make sure that the appropriate secrets are populated in the kind-kind cluster, with names `kind-<resource cluster name>`.
+Make sure that the appropriate secrets are populated in the kind-kind cluster, with names `kind-<res-cluster-name>`.

 ## Limitations
-Currently the controller could be executed locally, not from the managment cluster.
+With the setup described in this README the kubernetes operator can be executed locally, but not in a pod on the managment cluster.
 In order to make it executable from the management cluster:
 - ClusterRole `manager-role` needs to allow reading, listing and watching secrets.
 - The secrets generated from the `create-kubeconfig-secret` needs to point to the correct ip. currently it's pointing a localhost ip.